jbtrystram/toolbox/sericea/README.md

 # TODO

 - [x] sign the image
-- [ ] Build the image with GH actions, signing the image using fulco keyless process
+- [x] Build the image with GH actions, signing the image using fulco keyless process
 - [ ] nvidia tweaks
 - [ ] init script
-- [ ] Build the image with GH actions, signing the image using fulco keyless process